 The Best Wildland Firefighter Resume Samples

-These are some examples of job descriptions we have handpicked from real Wildland Firefighter resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Wildland Firefighter resumes for your reference.

 - Engine crew; suppress wildfires primarily using heavy-duty vehicles with water/foam delivery systems.